mythkiven/mkTranslate/README.md

 **The default translation is google translation, you can specify other translation channels**

-- **After using this tool to translate, please be sure to verify it manually.
-Otherwise, it may cause confusion or political risk due to semantic differences, such as when it comes to Taiwan, Pakistan, India and Turkey.**
+- **After using this tool for translation, please be sure to verify it manually, otherwise it may cause confusion or political risk due to semantic differences.**
 - **In fact, any kind of translation tool will have this kind of problem, please be cautious to translate**

 ### 2.Installation：